rchain-community/rchain-community.github.io/content/docs/running-rnode.md

 # Running RNode (non-Docker)

 Rnode is the instance, where the smart-contracts are executed.
-This chapter describes, how to setup the rnode instance on your pc and connect to an existing network.
+This chapter describes, how to install and setup the rnode instance on your pc and connect to an existing network.

 ## Install RNode